MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ---
 # Windows and containers

 Containers are a technology for packaging and running apps--including Windows apps--across diverse environments on-premises and in the cloud.
 Containers provide a lightweight, isolated environment that makes apps easier to develop, deploy, and manage.
 Containers start and stop quickly, making them ideal for applications that need to rapidly adapt to changing demand or cluster node availability.
-Another benefit of the lightweight nature of containers is increased density when compared to apps running in virtual machines or on physical hardware.
+The lightweight nature of containers also make them a useful tool for increasing the density and utilization of your infrastructure.

 ![](media/about-3-box.png)

-Microsoft and Windows help you develop and deploy apps in containers:
+Microsoft, Windows, and Azure help you develop and deploy applications in containers:

-- <strong>Run Windows-based or Linux-based containers on Windows 10</strong> for development and testing by using [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows), which uses containers functionality built-in to Windows.
+- <strong>Run Windows-based or Linux-based containers on Windows 10</strong> for development and testing by using [Docker Desktop](https://store.docker.com/editions/community/docker-ce-desktop-windows), which makes use of containers functionality built-in to Windows.
 Later, you can deploy to Windows Server, which also natively supports running containers.
 - <strong>Develop, test, publish, and deploy Windows-based containers</strong> using the [powerful container support in Visual Studio](https://docs.microsoft.com/visualstudio/containers/overview), which includes support for Docker, Docker Compose, Kubernetes, Helm, and other useful technologies; or with [Visual Studio Code](https://code.visualstudio.com/docs/azure/docker), which supports most of the same technologies.
 - <strong>Publish your apps as container images</strong> to the public DockerHub for others to use, or to the private [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) for your org's own development and deployment, pushing and pulling directly from within VisualStudio and VisualStudio Code.
 - <strong>Deploy containers at scale in the cloud</strong> on Azure or other clouds: